kechel/ParticleMovementSimulator/README.md

 - supports logging to a file
 - supports gnuplot do display the moving path of the particles graphically
 - runs as thread in background, so while simulating you can tweak the formulas for your next simulation

+### Examples

+- comes with lots of simple examples, simply 'Load Settings' from the examples/ subdirectory

+### Other

+- supports storing and loading settings including all formulas
+- each simulation run automatically stores the according settings to disc, so every simulation can be reproduced later (except the values of random particle initialisation, but that's on purpose ;)

 ## Requirements